deephacks/westty/readme.md

 No servlets, jsp, jsf, jstl or other shenanigans incorporated.
 Static resources and HTTPS/SSL are preferably delegated to a web proxy; such as [nginx](http://wiki.nginx.org/Main) which works really well with westty.

 Websockets is real simple in Westty, just deploy the server engine with westty-sockjs and you're good to go.
+Westty use [Vert.x](http://vertx.io/) internally and enable applications to inject and use the [EventBus](http://vertx.io/api/java/api/org/vertx/java/core/eventbus/EventBus.html).

 Cluster-awareness is provided through [Hazelcast](http://www.hazelcast.com) using westty-cluster and can be deployed as such on private networks or amazon ec2 using the provided [Apache Whirr](http://whirr.apache.org) recipe.
+Clustering goes hand in hand with the [EventBus](http://vertx.io/api/java/api/org/vertx/java/core/eventbus/EventBus.html), but clustering is not needed to use it.

 Westty is programmatic and give users the freedom to implement any mechanism to configure it.
 The server engine starts in around 5 seconds spent mostly on jar/class scanning and consumes less than 10mb of JVM heap space in it most